Skip to content

 Because all glazes are not the same, it’s good to know what to look for when choosing your glazes.
 Here are a few things to be aware of.

-• Are you looking for a shiny, flat, or mat finish
+- A shiny, flat, or mat finish

 I made a list of Popular Glazes that I use.
-The Glazes listed are not only my favorites, but you will see them being used by famous and not-so-famous potters on websites, such as Facebook, Pinterest, and YouTube, to name a few.
+The Glazes listed are not only my favorites, but you will see them being used by famous and not-so-famous potters on websites such as Facebook, Pinterest, and YouTube, to name a few.

 Popular Pottery Glazes